justint/stringless/README.md

 ### Maya plug-in

-The Maya plug-in requires the Maya API and a custom instance of Qt for Maya, both dependent on your version of Maya.
-Versions before 2016 have the custom Qt for Maya included in the installation, 2016 and above have it in separate dev-kits available for download, either on [GitHub](https://github.com/autodesk-adn/Maya-devkit) (version 2016) or on the [Autodesk App Store](https://apps.autodesk.com/) (versions 2016.5 and above).

-Build instructions will be added in time - the dependencies have been fluctuating and the plug-in is too instable at this time.
+The Maya plug-in requires the Maya API unique to your version of Maya.
+I built it using Maya 2016.5, if you run into issues compiling with other versions [please let me know](https://github.com/justint/stringless/issues)!

 ## Running Stringless

 To initiate the server process using the default camera (camera 0):

-`$ src/Stringless -f ../ext/dlib/shape_predictor_68_face_landmarks.dat`
+`$ src/Stringless -p ../ext/dlib/shape_predictor_68_face_landmarks.dat`

 Use the `-cn=<arg>` flag to specify a different camera.

 To start up the Maya plug-in:

-1. Load up the Stringless plug-in, copy the MEL script
+1. Load up the Stringless plug-in, copy the MEL script into your Maya scripts directory
 2. Enter `source StringlessMaya` into the MEL command line
 3. Enter `createStringlessCap "<name>"` into the MEL command line